ltdrdata/ComfyUI-Manager/README.md

 ![missing-list](misc/missing-list.png)

+## Additional Feature
+* Fix node(recreate): When right-clicking on a node and selecting `Fix node (recreate)`, you can recreate the node.
+The widget's values are reset, while the connections maintain those with the same names.
+  * It is used to correct errors in nodes of old workflows created before, which are incompatible with the version changes of custom nodes.
+* Connection copy: Double-clicking a node copies the connections of the nearest node.
+  * However, this action is only possible when there are no existing connections, and since duplicate connections are not allowed in the output, connections from the existing node's output will disappear.
+  * This feature copies only the input and output that match the names.

 ## Troubleshooting
 * If your `git.exe` is installed in a specific location other than system git, please install ComfyUI-Manager and run ComfyUI.
 Then, specify the path including the file name in `git_exe = ` in the ComfyUI-Manager/config.ini file that is generated.